nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 2. Download the latest `.jar` file from [here](https://github.com/AY2425S1-CS2103-F09-1/tp/releases/tag/v1.5).

-3. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.
+3. Copy the file to the folder you want to use as the _home folder_ for the application.

-4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar addressbook.jar` command to run the application.<br>
+4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar data_coNdUctorS.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.<br>
+Note the app's User Interface (UI) design and how the app contains some sample data:
    ![Ui](images/main_window_ui.png)

 5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>